Uniform polynomial bounds on torsion from rational geometric isogeny classes: Background and Prior Results

-When working with \emph{closed} points on modular curves, we will often write $E/F$ for a model of $E/\overline{\Q}$ over $F$ to avoid introducing new letters for the ``same" curve.
-This is permissible, since closed points correspond to classes up to $\overline{\Q}$-isomorphism.
+When working with \emph{closed} points on modular curves, we will often write $E/F$ for a model of $E/\overline{\Q}$ over a number field $F$ containing $j(E)$ to avoid introducing new letters for the ``same" curve.
+This is permissible, since closed points correspond to orbits of $\overline{\Q}$-isomorphism classes.